 Real-World Superheroes Honored during Black History Month

 Feb.
-1, 2023 – (Milwaukee, WI) – The Stay Well Community Health Initiative, which brings health-related resources to Black communities across the country, will honor six Black leaders and roll out a Black wellness website during Black History Month.
+1, 2023 – (Milwaukee, WI) – The Stay Well Community Health Initiative, which brought health-related resources to Black communities across the country, honored six Black leaders and launched a Black wellness website in recognition of Black History Month.

-To celebrate Black health care heroes, who have protected and educated their communities during the COVID-19 pandemic and beyond, Stay Well will present the inaugural Health Care Heroes honor on behalf of the U.S. Department of Health and Human Services We Can Do This COVID-19 Public Education Campaign.
+To celebrate Black health care heroes who protected and educated their communities during the COVID-19 pandemic and beyond, Stay Well presented the inaugural Health Care Heroes honor on behalf of the U.S. Department of Health and Human Services’ We Can Do This COVID-19 Public Education Campaign.

-These real-world superheroes wear stethoscopes, scrubs, and even suits — not capes.
-The honorees include health care leaders, influencers, and innovators whose insights and actions have saved lives.
+These real-world superheroes wore stethoscopes, scrubs, and even suits — not capes.
+The honorees included healthcare leaders, influencers, and innovators whose insights and actions saved lives.

 - Dr. Samira Brown primary care pediatrician in Atlanta, Georgia and co-founder of Little Lives PPE (Personal Protective Equipment)